 But, as Machiavelli would remind us, institutional practices do not go gently into that dark night.
 Old patterns of power and ideology still limit the extent to which higher education actually serves the interests of students or of society.
 Regardless of their political views, academics tend to be a conservative lot, when it comes to the practices of their institutions.
 There are deeply rooted mechanisms for dismissing calls for change through blaming classroom failures on students’ supposed lack of moral character or on the alleged unwillingness of high school teachers to do their jobs.
 And in the halls of academia there still lurks the belief that the purpose of the institution is to maintain standards by rejecting all but the small elite that are considered worthy of the riches of knowledge.
 (See “Addicted to the Curve” https://decodingtheivorytower.net/addicted-to-the-curve/)

 These belief systems and the natural tendency to continue the practices we absorbed from our own teachers give protection to systems of power that bestow economic and status rewards on those who continue to practice business as usual.
 Those systems may not function for the benefit of many students —particularly those who are not from privileged backgrounds — or for the long-term benefit of the broader society.
-But it certainly does serve the interests of many of those who currently make crucial decisions in high education.
+But they certainly do serve the interests of many of those who currently make crucial decisions in high education.
 So long as these structures of power continue to dominate status and rewards within our institutions, it is unlikely that new strategies for increasing student learning will be widely adopted.

 To create institutions that will actually make use of the kind of knowledge about teaching and learning that we are producing, we must challenge both the ideologies and the power structures that dominate decision making from the individual classroom to the highest administrative posts in academia.
 Universities justify their existence by bragging about their service to society, and faculty generally take pride in their commitment to social justice and equality.
 But there is little public recognition that bad pedagogy in college courses reinforces class and racial injustice by allowing those who have experienced privilege to pass through easily, while presenting yet another obstacle to those who have suffered a life time of educational neglect.
 Many of the pathways to greater economic, gender, and racial equality, to the maintenance of democracy, and to the creation of a sustainable and accessible economy pass through the university classroom.
 (See “Lost in Lecture: Decoding Cultural Capital” https://decodingtheivorytower.net/lost-in-lecture/).
 But this kind of progress will only be possible if those classrooms are led by teachers who know how to reach those students whose learning needs are currently being ignored.
 Moreover, the health — and in many cases the very survival — of many institutions of higher education depends on increasing student retention, and pedagogical reform must play a major role in that endeavor.

 Thus, for individual faculty and for institutions as a whole, there is a major gap between our words and what actually happens in university classrooms.
 This can provide us with an opening to challenge the existing order.
 We need to make an awareness of this mismatch a part of the cultural background that shapes thinking about the role of teaching within in our institutions from lunchroom conversations to major administrative decisions.
-Discussions of how we teach can no longer be treated as a distraction form the higher goals of our institutions, and the need to foster more effective teaching strategies must be seen as a central issue in all decision making.
+Discussions of how we teach can no longer be treated as a distraction from the higher goals of our institutions, and the need to foster more effective teaching strategies must be seen as a central issue in all decision making.

 But, while undermining the ideologies that resist reform is essential, it is not sufficient.
 Deeply rooted practices and structures of decision making currently cause resources, recognition, and attention to flow automatically towards other aspects of our institutions’ mission.
 We must find ways to mobilize power behind efforts to reform classroom practices, to rethink curricula, and to reward pedagogical innovation.
-This requires us to create alliances that consciously work to change the status quo.
+This requires us to create alliances that consciously work to challenge the status quo.
 In universities around the world, those who invest the most time and energy in responding to students’ educational needs often find themselves at the end of the line, when rewards and recognition are being handed out.
 (See “Amoebas, Sexual Reproduction, and a History Department” — https://decodingtheivorytower.net/amoebas-and-sexual-reproduction-in-an-academic-department/) Many of our institutions also contain PhD students who have their own grounds for discontent with the ways that teaching is supported and rewarded.
 If the frustrations of these groups are mobilized and focused, they can become a powerful instrument for making pedagogical innovation a more visible and rewarded element in academia.
 And in the long run, we can create a professoriate more sympathetic to the importance of teaching, by making systematic pedagogical training an expected part of the training of every future college instructor.